 Authors are responsible for asking permission to reproduce material published elsewhere.
 The journal decline any responsibility derived from the possible lack of permission to reproduce any material.
 The submission of a manuscript to the journal Behavioral Psychology/ Psicología Conductual entails full acceptance of all these guidelines for authors.

 The main author of each published article will receive by e-mail a copy of it in PDF format.
 If you are interested in receiving a printed copy of the issue in which your article appears, you must previously pay the price of that issue

 The journal Behavioral Psychology/Psicologia Conductual publish articles in two different modalities:

-- “Subscription articles”.
-Their publication is financed by persons or organisms (institutions) that subscribe to the journal.
-In this modality, the authors of the article are exempt from payment, but once the article is accepted for publication in the journal it can not be published elsewhere or disseminate through Internet (databases, social networks) at least 6 months after it has been published, although it can be sent to other colleagues or interested persons.
+- The “subscription articles“, whose publication is financed by the payments made by the persons or institutions that pay for their subscription.
+In this modality, the authors of the articles are exempt from payment, but once the article is accepted they cannot spread it over the Internet (databases, social networks) until after 6 months of the date of publication, although they can send it privately to other colleagues or interested people.

 - “Open access articles“, whose publication is financed by the payments made by the authors of the articles or their financing institutions or organizations.
 In this modality the authors of the manuscript make the payment of 190 euros per article, once it is accepted for publication.
 These articles will be available for free to all the people who visit the website of the journal and authors are free to distribute their article as they wish since it appears published.